101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 < My Thoughts > “Don’t ignore your inner parent voice.”

+Murray, M., Christensen, K., et al. (2007) reviewed a study which found it was important that “Parents’ viewpoints on what works and does not work when collaborating with professionals in terms of family choices" be heard.
+Accepting 'family' suggestions for strategies are notably absent.
 Family choice about the ‘pros and cons’ of interventions, service options, or what is really needed, should be shared with the professionals who can help to make any of those decisions.
-“Unfortunately, professionals are not often trained to defer their own personal values,” when assisting the family.
+This study said that “Unfortunately, professionals are not often trained to defer their own personal values,” when assisting the family.

 Before the iPad came along, Alex had to rely on gestures, approximations, and PECS images to communicate his needs and wants.
 Alex would frequently melt down and even turn aggressive towards himself as he became exasperated with his inability to convey his requirements.